-- 3.1 That the proposed schemes as set out in Appendix A for inter-authority coordinated admissions for 2021/22 are approved. - 3.2 That the admission arrangements for community and voluntary controlled primary schools for the academic year 2021/22, as set out in Appendix B of this report, are determined. - 3.3 That Walsall Council informs all consultees of the determination of the admission arrangements for the 2021/22 academic year.
+3.1 That the proposed schemes as set out in Appendix A for inter-authority coordinated admissions for 2022/23 are approved.

+- 3.2 That the admission arrangements for community and voluntary controlled primary schools for the academic year 2022/23, as set out in Appendix B of this report, are determined. - 3.3 That Walsall Council informs all relevant stakeholders of the determination of its admission arrangements for the 2022/23 academic year in accordance with the provisions of the School Admissions Code 2014.

-4. Report detail
+4. Report detail - know

+4.1.
+Context

-4.1 As the Local Authority, Walsall Council has the responsibility to draw up and agree schemes for secondary and primary admissions for the 2021/22 academic year.
+As the Local Authority, Walsall Council has the responsibility to draw up and agree schemes for secondary and primary admissions for the 2022/23 academic year.
 Walsall Council is the Admission Authority for all community and voluntary controlled Primary schools in Walsall.
-Section 89 of the School Standards and Framework Act 1998 requires admission authorities to determine the admission arrangements for the 2021/22 school year by 28 February 2019.
+Section 89 of the School Standards and Framework Act 1998 requires admission authorities to determine the admission arrangements for the 2022/23 school year by 28 February 2021.

-5. Council Corporate Plan priorities
+4.2.
+Council Corporate Plan priorities

-The schemes for coordinated admissions, and the admission arrangements for primary community and voluntary controlled schools for the 2021/22 academic year set out a fair and equitable process for children wishing to attend Walsall schools in September 2021 and throughout the academic year as midyear admissions.
-The proposals support the Council's Corporate Plan Priorities, specifically the priority that children have the best start and are safe, happy, healthy and learning well.
+The schemes for coordinated admissions, and the admission arrangements for primary community and voluntary controlled schools for the 2022/23 academic year set out a fair and equitable process for children wishing to enter Walsall schools in September 2022 and throughout the academic year as midyear admissions.
+These proposals support the Council's Corporate Plan Priorities, specifically the priority that children have the best start and are safe, happy, healthy and learning well.

-6. Risk management
+4.3.
+Risk management

-6.1 The admission arrangements will be included in the Information Booklet for Parents publication, which is the Council's composite prospectus and this document will be published on Walsall Council's website, and will also be available in hard copy on request throughout the admissions process.
-The provision of clear information will help parents to decide upon their preferences when applying for a school place for their child and should contribute to a reduction in the number of admission appeals.
+The admission arrangements will be included in Walsall's admissions information booklet.
+This is the Council's composite prospectus and this document will be published on Walsall Council's website.
+The provision of clear information will help parents and carers to decide upon their preferences when applying for a school place for their child and should contribute to a reduction in the number of admission appeals.

-7. Financial implications
+4.4.
+Financial implications

-8. Legal implications
+4.5.
+Legal implications

-- 8.1 All Local Authorities are required by section 88M of the School Standards and Framework Act and the Co-ordination Regulations, to have in place a scheme each year for co-ordinating admission arrangements for maintained schools and academies within their area. - 8.2 Walsall Council, as the Admission Authority, has a statutory duty to consult on and determine the proposed admission arrangements for community and voluntary controlled schools. - 8.3 Admission Authorities are statutorily required to complete consultation on their proposed admission arrangements for the 2021/22 school year by 31 January 2020, and must determine (or finalise) these by 28 February 2020. - 8.4 The proposed admission arrangements comply with the School Admissions Code (2014).
+All Local Authorities are required by section 88M of the School Standards and Framework Act and the Co-ordination Regulations, to have in place a scheme each year for co-ordinating admission arrangements for maintained schools and academies within their area.

+Walsall Council, as the Admission Authority, has a statutory duty to determine the proposed admission arrangements for community and voluntary controlled schools.

+Admissions authorities are statutorily required to complete consultation on any changes to their proposed admission arrangements for the 2022/23 school year by 31 January 2020, and must determine (or finalise) these by 28 February 2020.
+However, Walsall Local Authority is not proposing to make any changes to its admissions arrangements for the 2022/23 academic year therefore in accordance with s.1.42 of the School Admissions Code 2014 there was no requirement for Walsall Local Authority to consult on its admission arrangement prior to determination.
+Walsall Local Authority did consult on its proposed admissions arrangements for the academic year 2021/22.

+The proposed admission arrangements comply with the School Admissions Code (2014).

-9. Procurement Implications/Social Value
+4.6.
+Procurement Implications/Social Value

-10. Property implications
+4.7.
+Property implications

-11. Health and wellbeing implications
+4.8.
+Health and wellbeing implications